raspberrypilearning/images-permissions-to-use/en/step_1.md

 Because of Copyright Law, you cannot use everything you find on the web.
-Here, you will learn how to find images with the right permissions to use, So that you're not breaking copyright laws with your digital making.
+Here, you will learn how to find images with the right permissions to use so that you're not breaking copyright laws with your digital making.

 ### Understanding Copyright Law